nitishNec/WorkAssignment/README.md

 ```
 ### Output:
 ```
-drwxr-xr-x 3 root root 4.0K Sep  5 17:37 mediawiki
+drwxr-xr-x 3 root root 4.0K Sep  5 17:37 frontend/mediawiki
-drwxr-xr-x 3 root root 4.0K Sep  5 17:43 database
+drwxr-xr-x 3 root root 4.0K Sep  5 17:43 backend/database
 -rw-r--r-- 1 root root 3.2K Sep  5 17:48 README.md
 ```
 ```
 You will see two directory "database" and "mediawiki".
-These directory is divided based backend(mariaDB database for mediawiki) and frontend(mediawiki)
+These directory is divided based on backend(mariaDB database for mediawiki) and frontend(mediawiki)
 ```
 # Database:

 ## Move to database directory now by using below commands
 ```
-  cd database
+  cd backend/database
 ```
 ### Again list all files and directory of database using below commands
 ```